Money

 Dignity is the product.
 Not a limited version — the full behavioural core, already working.
 Depth is the same product with a longer memory: it learns how this specific person re-enters, drifts, and returns, and uses that to make the next step more exactly right.

 One bounded money action at a time.
 Friction-aware adaptation.
 Light stage and momentum fit.
-Local history.
+Area steering when a particular money edge feels easier to touch.
 Optional, non-preachy quiet context after action.
 No dashboard.
 No shame.
 No account required.

 Depth should feel like less drag and steadier follow-through.
-It remembers which kinds of money contact feel possible for this person, how avoidance tends to show up, how momentum rises and falls, and what kind of re-entry is most tolerable after drift.
-Over time the app becomes calmer to reopen and more exact about the first useful move.
+It remembers which kinds of money contact feel possible for this person, how avoidance tends to show up, which exposure level holds, which money objects repeat, and what kind of re-entry is most tolerable after drift.
+If someone wants another money action, Depth helps keep the next pass deliberate rather than letting it turn into an overwhelming session.

 Sort offers small financial prompts, not regulated financial advice, debt counselling, or investment guidance.